VaneUI

 </Row>

 Use disabled to prevent interaction.
-When disabled is combined with href, the anchor is replaced with a disabled <button> so the link cannot be followed.
+When disabled is combined with href, the href is dropped and it renders as a non-navigable anchor (role="link", aria-disabled="true") that stays focusable but cannot be followed.

 react-icon